cicada-lang/lambda/docs/lang1/README.md

 # Lang1

-Lambda calculus with explicit substitution.
+Interpreter of lambda calculus with explicit substitution.

 - The meaning of scheme's `(let)` can be viewed as explicit substitution.